 The west stand’s second deck features premium and corporate partner suites that have access to a private indoor club and washrooms.

 And, for those interested in looking down on the action, a second GA seating level rests atop the press box and partner suites.

 “We’re super excited to be playing at York Lions Stadium,” Ganzhorn reiterated.
 “We’re undertaking a massive renovation by transforming a multi-purpose athletic stadium into a soccer stadium on CPL Matchdays.

-“York University Athletics & Recreation continues to be extremely proud of our partnership with York Sports & Entertainment and York 9 FC,” said Jennifer Myers, Executive Director, Athletics & Recreation.
+“York University Athletics and Recreation continues to be extremely proud of our partnership with York Sports and Entertainment and York9 FC,” added Jennifer Myers, Executive Director, Athletics and Recreation.

 But it’s a path the club believes will alter the complexion of soccer in their region in due time.

 “We want to be honest about what we’re doing and proud of what we’re doing,” Ganzhorn finished.